pennstategeog467/pennstategeog467.github.io/_posts/2015-3-17-make-a-web-map-demo.md

 </textarea>

 Now, when you open the HTML file in a web browser, you should see a map.
-If you do, awesome!
+Great job!

-For a little added fun, we can add  the javascript in the next code block after the `ourMap.setView([40, -74.50], 9);` line and before the closing `</script>` tag.
+For a little added fun, we can use javascript to provide further functionality.
+Add the next code block after the `ourMap.setView([40, -74.50], 9);` line and before the closing `</script>` tag.

 <textarea style="height:400px;font-family:monospace;">